behnamasadi/cpp_tutorials/README.md

 This repository contains my C++ snippets code on **C++ concepts/ idioms**, **optimized C++**, **modern C++** and **advance C++**.
 I have included snippets and samples code for using third party libs for parsing **CSV**, **YAML** and **JASON** files.
 Example of code benchmarking with **Google Benchmark** is available.
 There is also a tutorial on using **CMake** for building and exporting your project.

 ## Building and Installation
+### 1. Building the Image

-1. There is docker file for this project where contains all dependencies and you build the image with :
+There is docker file for this project where contains all dependencies and you build the image with :

 `docker build -t cpp_tutorials .`

+### 2. Creating the container
-2. Create a container where you mount the checkout code into your container:
+Create a container where you mount the checkout code into your container:

 `docker run --name <continer-name> -v <checked-out-path-on-host>:<path-in-the-container> -it <docker-image-name>`